 When an area is identified as a Candidate Noise Management Area (CNMA), Transport Scotland considers cost effective noise management measures.

+What restrictions are there for undertaking noisy working at night in residential areas?
 In exceptional circumstances, overnight works in or near residential areas may be unavoidable.
 Any works at night would be subject to consultation with all affected parties.Noisy working in residential areas is covered by legislation under the Control of Pollution Act 1974, and there are conditions imposed on the way in which work is carried out in order to limit the noise impact on the surrounding premises.
 These restrictions can vary and are set locally by each Local Authority.
 It is best to contact them directly for further information.

 Roadworks

+Why are roadworks on trunk routes often undertaken at night?
 Our contract from Transport Scotland imposes restrictions on when we can work on certain routes, some are restricted to off peak hours and others to overnight hours.
 To maximise productivity and shorten the duration of schemes it is often better to undertake operations at night with the added benefit that traffic volumes are at their lowest.
 This is to help to protect our workforce and to try to minimise disruption to the travelling public.

+Why is it necessary to close a whole road rather than keep lanes open if available?
 For any scheme, a full road safety assessment is undertaken that considers all aspects carefully including access requirements.
 Our priority is to protect our workforce whilst undertaking any works and this often can only be done by closing the road altogether, for example when the carriageway is narrow and safe working zones cannot be provided.
 A road closure often allows the works to be completed minimising the length of disruption to the travelling public.

 The majority of our works are conducted under lane closure. .

+What causes potholes or road defects to form?
 Over time, road pavement naturally deteriorates as the materials that make up the road begin to break down and become affected by elements such as temperature (especially freezing followed by thawing), rain, sunlight and chemicals, such as diesel, that come into contact with the road surface.

-You can find out more about how road defects, including potholes, form and the challenges we face in fixing them, on our website here.
+You can find out more about how road defects, including potholes, form and the challenges we face in fixing them, onour website here.

+Why undertake temporary carriageway repairs when they don’t last?
+Is this not just a waste of time and money?
 Temporary surface repairs, such as filling potholes, are undertaken to address the immediate issue and make the road safe until a permanent repair can be designed and undertaken.
 Our contract with Transport Scotland specifies that the most significant problems or defects are permanently repaired within 28 days of being identified.

 Temporary repairs are a short-term fix until the permanent repair can be carried out.
 Fixing potholes in winter is difficult as snow, ice, water and moisture naturally collect in the holes and cracks.
 We recognise that the nature of a temporary repair means it may fail when the weather gets colder or due to persistent rain.
 If this occurs, we will revisit and infill.

-You can find out more about how road defects, including potholes, form and the challenges we face in fixing them, on our website here.
+You can find out more about how road defects, including potholes, form and the challenges we face in fixing them, onour website here.

-6. How many different layers does it take to create the road surface on the motorway?
+How many different layers does it take to create the road surface on the motorway?
 How deep are the road layers?
+The Road is made up of the following layers:

 Surface Course 25-50mm